 Why You Should Wear a Mask

-As of July 6, 2022, about 67% of Americans have been fully vaccinated against COVID-19, which means tens of millions of people are still not vaccinated.
+Over 200 million Americans have been fully vaccinated against COVID-19, which means tens of millions of people are still not vaccinated.
 When a lot of people are unvaccinated, COVID-19 can continue to spread, including to those who are vaccinated.

 In addition, the vaccine’s protection may decrease after several months, which is why you should get a booster shot.
 People with a severely weakened immune system also need an additional dose to strengthen their defenses against COVID-19.